Chapter 14: Demystifying the Mystery Photo

 Still, this gif is too dark and too busy.
 It's tough to see what's going on at the back of the head, and the flash of light on the other side of the photo doesn't make it any easier.
 Let's try, then, to lighten up the dark area on the left hand side of the photos and reduce the exposure on the second photo, to see if this is any easier to look at.
 (Note: I have thereby altered the photos.
 Anyone wishing to conduct their own study of this image should not rely upon these altered images, but refer back to the original, if possible.)

-Well, I sure hope you spotted it.
+Well, I sure hope you can see them.
 The dark vertical shape, above, moves in relation to the bone behind it as it jostles back and forth between the two photos.
 It also gets wider.
 It is therefore not a crack on the skull as widely presumed, and as presented in the drawings of Dr. Angel, (not to mention the exhibits of Larry Sturdivan and Dr. Peter Cummings), but the handle of an instrument of some sort, sticking out from the floor of the cranium, viewed from two slightly different angles.
 While I at first thought this vertical shape connected to the horizontal shape to its left leading back under the bone, moreover, it now seems to me that the bottom part of the vertical shape moves in relation to the horizontal shape, and actually slips behind it, and that the vertical shape is therefore a second tool of some sort, sticking out of the cranium.
 God knows what they are or why they're there, but they are there nonetheless.

 It was quite a spell, moreover, before I realized there was some support for this in the historical record.
 Jerrol Custer, the lead radiology tech at the autopsy, said something in his 1997 ARRB testimony that might very well be a reference to the shapes I've discovered.
 When asked if he saw "any reconstruction of the body" by the morticians, he replied "I remember when I looked into the skull--I remember seeing an apparatus in there.
 I wasn't sure what it was..."
 He then clarified that he noticed this apparatus not during the reconstruction by the morticians, but when taking the "first series of films" (a point on which he was obviously mistaken as the first series of films were taken before any incisions were made to the body...and the second series was the series taken after the brain had been removed.).
 He then further described this "apparatus."
 He said: "It was non-human.
 It had--I'm not sure if it was metallic or plastic.
 There was so much going on at the time.
 I just happened to see it.
 It registered."